COSACOSA initiatives draw national attention. We distinguish ourselves through the development of replicable, scalable, model programs.

 COSACOSA's Community Collections, our Art and Civic Engagement initiative, created work filmed and catalogued by the Smithsonian Institution for its Save Outdoor Sculpture! archives and initiated a community revitalization project that won the citywide block beautification award from the City of Philadelphia.

-For over twenty-five years, COSACOSA has designed innovative programs to deliver interactive “dialogues through art” directly into Philadelphia neighborhoods.
+For thirty years, COSACOSA has designed innovative programs to deliver interactive “dialogues through art” directly into Philadelphia neighborhoods.
 COSACOSA literally, la cosa que es la cosa (the thing that is the thing) returns art to its original role as a centerpiece of community interaction, exploration, and mobilization.

 In 1989, while collaborating on a project for El Museo del Barrio New York, Kimberly Niemela and her fellow artists created multilingual books with community members on the streets of the surrounding Harlem neighborhoods.
 The possible impact of similar, longer-term projects was immediately clear the empowerment of city neighborhoods and the growth of citizen participation at a grassroots level.
 Upon returning to Philadelphia, Niemela and artist Philip Dit Wah Deng Tang founded COSACOSA.